 The integration of PSD with ESRL brings together in the integrated expertise in weather and climate physical observations, modeling, analysis and applications.
 This central focus on physical process research:

-- will be supported by the observations, modeling, and computational and display systems development within the Global Systems Division,
+- Is supported by the observations, modeling, and computational and display systems development within the Global Systems Division,

-- help explain trends and changes in the environment observed by the Global Monitoring Division, and
+- Helps explain trends and changes in the environment observed by the Global Monitoring Division, and

-- support the understanding, diagnoses, and prediction of air quality on weather time scales to short-term climate scales and develop an improved understanding for the physical consequences of and interrelationships with current and future chemical states of the atmosphere in collaboration with the Chemical Sciences Division.
+- Furthers understanding, diagnoses, and prediction of air quality on weather time scales to short-term climate scales and develop an improved understanding for the physical consequences of and interrelationships with current and future chemical states of the atmosphere in collaboration with the Chemical Sciences Division.